mmorri22/cse30321/cse30321-syllabus.md

 The expected deadlines for each assignment are posted on the class website.
 Our assumption is that you will complete each assignment by its due date.

 However, we understand that life gets in the way.
-It is possible to submit Homework Assignments late by using an "extension token" for the assignment.
+It is possible to submit <b>Homework Assignments</b> late by using an "extension token" for the assignment.
 Every student will start with a total of 3 days (72 hours) worth of slip time that can be used.
 If you have remaining time, the tokens are automatically granted.

-> <b>Note</b>: Examinations are not eligible for Extension Token use.
+> <b>Note</b>: Examinations and Reading Assignments are not eligible for Extension Token use.

 Any request for an extension token will be automatically granted as long as:
 <ul>